abhinavsingh/proxy.py/README.md

   > Only available with `--wildcard`

-Along with the default route you can also provide additional routes which takes precendence when the host field matches.
+Along with the default route you can also provide additional routes which takes precedence when the host field matches.
 Example:

 ```console
 grout https://localhost:8080 custom.example.com \